 Why make ordinary pigs in a blanket when you can bake these super cute mini Pigs in a Blanket that look like actual pigs?
-These pig shaped pancakes are stuffed with Little Smokies and will make a fun appetizer to serve at your next party.
+These pig-shaped pancakes are stuffed with Little Smokies and will make a fun appetizer to serve at your next party or picnic.

 Oh, and they are super easy to make too.

-The instructions on the silicone mold packaging tell you to use a pancake mix and Little Smokies or tiny sausages which would be really quick and easy but I decided to try my homemade pancake recipe, the one I used to make my Grinch Pancakes this past Christmas.
+The instructions on the silicone mold packaging tell you to use a pancake mix and Little Smokies or tiny sausages.
+I prefer the homemade pancake recipe I used to make my Grinch Pancakes over a boxed mix.
+It's easy to make in about 5 minutes.

 Watch this video to see how to make pigs in a blanket...